(It Goes Like) Nanana

 "(It Goes Like) Nanana" is a song by South Korean DJ and producer Peggy Gou from her debut album, I Hear You (2024).
 It was released on 15 June 2023 through XL Recordings as the lead single from the album.
-It samples the 1998 song "9 PM (Till I Come)" by ATB.

 Background

 In a press release, Gou stated: "There's a feeling we all know but is hard to describe, that feeling of love, warmth and excitement when you're surrounded by friends and loved ones and the energy speaks for itself.
 It's difficult to put into words but to me it goes 'nanana!'"

 Breakout success

 The hit went viral on social media when a clip of festival-goers at the Lost Nomads festival outside of Marrakesh (where Gou performed) was posted to the platform, starting a chain of events, giving the artist her mainstream breakthrough hit single.
 She did not have an account on TikTok at the time and was alerted to the viral clip by her friends.